smsummers1/e15/vhours/README.md

 # Importing Excel Data

-## Importing Excel data files into a MySQL database utilizing a Laravel tool called Maatwebsite
+### How to import an Excel data file into a MySQL database utilizing a Laravel tool called Maatwebsite

 Up until now, all our data has come from user input, a seeder file, or just recently the testing tool Dusk.
 My final project is the beginning of a volunteer hour tracking software application that will have data entered via excel files.
 I wanted to learn how to allow a user to input a file via an html form that would then populate the database.
 Thus, my search for the best way to import an Excel data file into a MySQL database.

-What I found was that there are several ways to import an Excel data file into a MySQL database.
-You can……
+What I found was that there are several ways to import an Excel spreadsheet into a MySQL database.

 - **manually** import excel data
 - use the **Excel Import to MySQL** option in Excel,
 - write **raw php code** using a **spreadsheet-reader library** to import the data
 - utilize **Laravel** and the **Maatwebsite** package

-This tutorial covers the later and we will be walking through the creation of an entire Laravel application that will utilize the Maatwebsite package to import an Excel data file.
+This tutorial covers the later and we will be walking through the creation of an entire Laravel application that will utilize the Maatwebsite package to import an Excel spreadsheet via an html form.
+You have access to the code and the Excel spreadsheet here in Github.

-So let&#39;s get started.
+Let&#39;s get started.
 We have a lot of ground to cover.

-# **Utilizing Laravel and the Maatwebsite package to import an Excel spreadsheet into a MySQL database**

-## Create a new Laravel application
+## 1. Create a new Laravel application

 Go ahead and create a new Laravel application and point the local server to your new app called **vhours**.
 If you don&#39;t remember how to do this follow the instructions at the link below.